Skip to content

 Integrating Symfony Actions

-If the action logic is small and directly related to the backend, it's OK to add it to the CRUD controller, because that simplifies a lot its integration in EasyAdmin.
-However, sometimes you have some logic that it's too complex or used in other parts of the Symfony application, so you can't move it to the CRUD controller.
-This section explains how to integrate an existing Symfony action in EasyAdmin so you can reuse the backend layout, menu and other features.
+If the action logic is small and directly related to the backend, it's OK to add it to the CRUD controller as a quick and simple way of integrating it into your EasyAdmin backend.
+However, sometimes the logic is too complex or also used in other parts of the Symfony application, so you can't move it into the CRUD controller.
+This section explains how to integrate an existing Symfony controller action in EasyAdmin so you can reuse the backend layout, menu, and other features.

-Imagine that your Symfony application has an action to calculate some business stats about your clients (average order amount, yearly number of purchases, etc.) All this is calculated in a BusinessStatsCalculator service, so you can't create a CRUD controller to display that information.
-Instead, create a normal Symfony controller called BusinessStatsController:
+Imagine that your Symfony application has an action that calculates business statistics about your clients (average order amount, yearly number of purchases, etc.).
+All of this is calculated in a BusinessStatsCalculator service, so you can't create a CRUD controller to display that information.
+Instead, create a standard Symfony controller called BusinessStatsController:

 1